MicrosoftDocs/Viva/Viva/insights/Tutorials/pbi-home-deeper.md

 With the knowledge gained from these visualizations, you can now take action:

 * Learn more about current behavior and trends by running [queries](query-basics.md).
-You can also create a dashboard for yourself by importing data through the Workplace Analytics Query designer (especially [auto-refresh queries](query-auto-refresh.md)) into [Power BI](../use/view-download-and-export-query-results.md#get-a-link-for-an-odata-feed-to-use-in-power-bi).
+You can also create a dashboard for yourself by importing data through the Query designer (especially [auto-refresh queries](query-auto-refresh.md)) into [Power BI](../use/view-download-and-export-query-results.md#get-a-link-for-an-odata-feed-to-use-in-power-bi).

 * Help employees help themselves by pointing them to a pertinent [playbook](../personal/use/mya-adoption/adopt-learning-modules.md).